 You can stroll around Plaza Bolívar featuring the famous statue of Simón Bolívar and the cathedral – worth going inside to view over four centuries’ worth of liturgical and ornamental objects.
 Next comes the Capilla del Sagrario and Museo Botero, offering masterpieces by Picasso, Renoir, Dalí, Matisse, Monet and Giacometti.
-The Museo de Oro features nearly 34,000 gold and 20,000 artefacts in stone, ceramic and precious stones from the Quimbaya, Calima, Tairona, Sinu, Muisca, Tolima, Tumaco and Magdalena cultures.
+The Museo de Oro is another stop on your tour, featuring nearly 34,000 gold and 20,000 artefacts in stone, ceramic and precious stones from the Quimbaya, Calima, Tairona, Sinu, Muisca, Tolima, Tumaco and Magdalena cultures.

 Villa de Leyva

 Now you head north across the central savannah and Colombia’s dazzling flower plantations.
-You’ll stop off to marvel at a phenomenal piece of engineering – a cathedral built entirely from salt from nearby mines – before arriving at Villa de Layva.
-Here you’ll be staying in a carefully converted colonial mansion originally built in 1860, giving you the chance to amble around the untouched colonial town.
+You’ll stop off to marvel at a phenomenal piece of engineering – a cathedral built entirely from salt from nearby mines – before arriving at beautiful Villa de Leyva.
+Here you’ll be staying in a carefully converted home originally built in the 16th century and fabulously located within the historic centre of this untouched colonial town.

 Cartagena conjures up notions of pirates, Spanish gold and fortified city walls with cannons facing out to sea.
 It’s a largely accurate picture; today Cartagena is a treasure house of civil, religious, military and governmental buildings dating back to the colonial period.
 The city deserves its place on the UNESCO World Heritage List and you’ll tour spectacular places like Monasterio and Iglesia de La Popa with its stunning 360º views over the city, ocean and port.

 Stay: Three nights in a superior junior suite at Ananda Boutique Hotel.

-Another short flight lands you in Providencia where the theme of sea, sun, sand and ultimate relaxation continues.
-The island feels like time stood still somewhere in the 1950s and is the perfect place for beach lazing, water sports and scuba diving or snorkelling.
+Flying back to Bogotá, you’ll catch a flight to San Andrés and then another to Providencia where the theme is sea, sun, sand and ultimate relaxation.
+The island feels like time stood still somewhere in the 1950s, and is the perfect place for beach lazing, water sports, scuba diving and snorkelling.
 A colourful wooden bridge links you to Santa Catalina, another island sharing Providencia’s listing as a UNESCO Biosphere Reserve, due to its breath-taking coral reef – the third largest in the world.